 Generally this phase starts with the digital artwork as Photoshop or Illustrator files, and the website’s Front End and Back End are sliced up.
 There’s two parts there, there is the functionality portion – the backend – which is concerned with making the website actually work and do stuff.
 Then there is the user interface – the frontend – which makes the website look like you, using the artwork from the previous phase.

 This Development step can take days, weeks, or months — it really depends on what needs to be created for the project.
 Like most things, more work = more time and a larger budget.
+This can be the literal meaning of build a website (the coding phase) although truly it’s just one part of a successful project.
+Since we did all our homework, we know what comes out the other end is going to be wonderful.

 Development is complete when you have a working website (on a test URL probably) and the bugs are worked out.